-Following are the important properties of the transactions, every transaction must follow these properties
+Following are the important properties of the transactions; every transaction must follow these properties.

-A transaction must be atomic, mean data manipulation should be completed for a certain logical unit.
-This property ensures that data changes taken place completely otherwise rollback the transaction.
+A transaction must be atomic; mean data manipulation should be completed for a certain logical unit.
+This property ensures that data changes taken place completely; otherwise, rollback the transaction.

 Once the Transaction finishes, All the available records will be consistent throughout the transaction.
 This property ensures that database property switched state after a successful commit or not.

-Isolation refers to data changes at a certain logical unit should not affect on another unit.
+Isolation refers to data changes at a certain logical unit that should not affect on another unit.
 It allows a transaction to execute independently.

 Changes made during transactions should be permanent in the system.
 In case of a system error, this property also ensures that data changes take place or not.